 NOTE: When you reset the device to factory default settings without a network connection, a message Device is waiting for WMS information from network auto discovery is displayed.
-Press \searrow screen to go to next screen.
+Press screen to go to next screen.

 - 3. Click Dell EULA or HID EULA from the right pane to read the respective EULAs.
-If you have installed the ThinOS application packages, ensure that you read the respective EULAs of the third-party applications. - i NOTE: The EULA screen may be different depending on the client installed packages.
+If you have installed the ThinOS application packages, ensure that you read the respective EULAs of the third-party applications. - NOTE: The EULA screen may different depending on the client installed pkgs.

-Figure 1.
+Figure 2.
 EULA screen

 - 4. Select the Click here to accept all EULAs check box and click Accept. - 5.
-Scan your QR code. - You can scan your QR Code to import the Wyse Management Suite configuration, after which the device exits from First Boot Wizard.
-If your device does not have an integrated camera or external camera, then you cannot see the QR code. - 6.
 On the Select Your Language screen, select a language from the Language drop-down list to start ThinOS in the regional language.

-Figure 2.
+Figure 3.
 Select Your Language

-- 7. Click - $\textbf{8.} \ \ \textbf{On the Select Your Keyboard} \ \textbf{screen, select a keyboard layout from the list}.$
+- 6. Click - 7.
+On the Select Your Keyboard screen, select a keyboard layout from the list.

-Figure 3.
+Figure 4.
 Select Your Keyboard

-10. On the Select Your Time Zone screen, select a time zone from the list to set the time zone for your thin client.
+- 8. Click - 9.
+On the Select Your Time Zone screen, select a time zone from the list to set the time zone for your thin client.